-No matter what you enjoy doing, you can’t go wrong with Santiago as a first time solo female traveller!
+No matter what you enjoy doing, you can’t go wrong with Santiago!

 7. Buenos Aires, Argentina

 The capital of Argentina.
 The birth place of the tango.
-The Argentinians are such a proud, hospitable crowd that Buenos Aires is definitely on of the top cities for first time solo female travellers.
+The Argentinians are such a proud, hospitable crowd that you will definitely leave Buenos Aires with amazing memories.

 A big sprawling city with many barrios (neighbourhoods), it’s easy to spend a few days here absorbing the local culture and vibe.